-Well, my friend Carole requested a recipe for this weekend, so here it goes.
+Well, my friend Carole requested a recipe for this weekend, so here it goes: Baked Spicy Turkey Breasts with Mixed Vegetables.

-If you don’t like food to be too hot, then omit the cayenne pepper.
+If you don’t like food to be too spicy, then omit the cayenne pepper.
 My husband thought this was a bit spicy for his taste.
 Personally, I thought it was perfect — but I like food that packs a heat punch.
-The recipe calls for boneless turkey breasts, which you can find in most grocery stores.
-Turkey breasts are a great alternative to chicken breasts — a little variety.

 Preheat oven to 400 degrees.
 In a 12” x 9” baking pan, create a foil bowl, folding up all four sides (you want the sides to be pretty tall so that you can seal it to cook)